-- The Audit Commission has the power to determine the fee above or below the scale fee where it considers that substantially more or less work is required than envisaged by the scale fee.
+- 14 The Audit Commission has the power to determine the fee above or below the scale fee where it considers that substantially more or less work is required than envisaged by the scale fee.
 The Audit Commission may, therefore, adjust the scale fee to reflect the actual work that needs to be carried out to meet the auditor's statutory responsibilities, on the basis of the auditor's assessment of risk and complexity at a particular body. - 15 It is a matter for the auditor to determine the work necessary to complete the audit and, subject to approval by the Audit Commission, to seek to agree an appropriate variation to the scale fee with the Council.
 The Audit Commission expects normally to vary the scale fee by no more than 30 per cent (upwards or downwards).
-This fee then becomes payable. - In order to deliver our responsibilities to give a value for money conclusion, we will need to monitor how the transition to a new unitary authority impacts upon the Council's governance arrangements in 2008/09.
-In particular we will need to: - review the Council's actions taken to mitigate the risks arising from LGR; - monitor the delivery of the Council's identified actions; and - consider any additional work which may need to be undertaken to deliver our responsibilities. - 17 We have included a modest initial sum in the audit and inspection plan of each district council in County Durham to carry out additional work associated with LGR.
-This is an initial estimate of the additional fee required, but this will likely need to be revised during the year as the nature and extent of our audit work in this area becomes apparent.
-In this event we will follow the process outlined in paragraph 19 below, for agreeing changes in our fees.
+This fee then becomes payable. - 16 In order to deliver our responsibilities to give a value for money conclusion, we will need to monitor how the transition to a new unitary authority impacts upon the Council's governance arrangements in 2008/09.
+In particular we will need to: - review the council's actions taken to mitigate the risks arising from LGR; - monitor the delivery of the council's identified actions; and - consider any additional work which may need to be undertaken to deliver our responsibilities, - 17 We have included a modest initial sum in the audit and inspection plan of each district council in County Durham to carry out additional work associated with LGR.
+This is an initial estimate of the additional fee required, but this will be revised during the year as the nature and extent of our audit work in this area becomes apparent.
+In this event we will follow the process outlined in paragraph 21 below, for agreeing changes in our fees. - 18 There will also be additional risks arising from the proposed transfer of the Council's housing stock to Sedgefield Borough Homes, if the tenant's ballot in July 2008 delivers a positive result.

-Specific actions District of Easington Council could take to reduce its audit fees
+Specific actions Sedgefield Borough Council could take to reduce its audit fees